fifinao/AI-JobMatch/README.md

 ---

-## 📘 How to Use DailyJobMatch
+## 📘 How to Use AIJobMatch

 > This is an early-stage project and still requires personalised setup.

 ---

 ### 1️⃣ Installing & Running n8n with Docker
-DailyJobMatch is built on **n8n**, a flexible automation tool.
+AIJobMatch is built on **n8n**, a flexible automation tool.
 Docker is the recommended and easiest deployment method.
 Here is an installation guide: https://github.com/n8n-io/n8n

 ---